OpenQDev/OpenQ-Fullstack/README.md

 4. Any changes you make to fronend or OpenQ-API will trigger and update

-5. Run with sudo in case your having trouble with the bash script
+5. Run with sudo in case your having trouble with the bash script / docker compose only works in old versions

 ## NOTE
 Passing the argument `build` after `./boot_local.sh` will rebuild the frontend and backend images with `docker compose --build`.